-When I think about karma, I always think about the time I accidentally met Luke Molina (*not his real name).
+When I think about karma definition, I always think about the time I accidentally met Luke Molina (*not his real name).
 Luke is a pretty incredible philanthropist making awesome changes to Colorado’s community, so when he walked into the same bar I was sitting in I was like, Oh snap that’s Luke Molina.
 He’s doing some dope stuff in the community.
 I’m gonna buy his table a round of drinks and ask the waitress to tell him thanks for all he’s doing in the community.

 As I was leaving, he stopped me and said, “Hey man, thanks for the round of drinks.
 What’s your name?”
 I introduced myself and thanked him again for the good work he was doing, and that was that.

 Two years later, Luke and I wind up in the same Governors Fellow class.
 When we saw each other, it was good vibes all the way around.
 As we got to know each other and build a friendship, we talked about everything from politics to family to business.
 In fact, his business model was so unique that when I asked him for advice on potentially structuring my company that way, he broke me off some major keys.

 He taught me lessons he had acquired in his journey as well as from mentors, including one of the wealthiest people in America.
 Lessons that are typically held onto and kept secret.
 In all my years of business experience, I hadn’t learned the strategies he taught me.
 He completely opened my eyes to a new path for my current company, Flow.

 Luke gave me million dollar advice because he knew I gave first and did so without expectations.
 I was just being real.

 All too often, we think karma abides by Newton’s third law — that for everything we do, there’s an equal reaction coming back to us.
 You always hear phrases like “karma’s a bitch”, or read the subreddit on “instant karma” because Westerners’ interpretation is all about reaction.
 Though consequences are a part of karma, they aren’t the whole story.